Throoni/CAPM_Analysis/results/reports/main/Executive_Summary.md

 ## Overview

-This study tests the Capital Asset Pricing Model (CAPM) across seven European equity markets using a sample of 219 stocks from Germany, France, Italy, Spain, Sweden, United Kingdom, and Switzerland.
+This study tests the Capital Asset Pricing Model (CAPM) across seven European equity markets using a sample of 245 valid stocks (out of 249 total) from Germany, France, Italy, Spain, Sweden, United Kingdom, and Switzerland.
 We employ both time-series and cross-sectional methodologies to evaluate whether beta explains stock returns.

 **Period:** January 2021 - November 2025 (59 months)
 **Markets:** 7 European countries
-**Stocks:** 219 with complete data
+**Stocks:** 245 valid stocks (out of 249 total) with complete data

 ---